 To gauge a better idea of the terrain, please see our video highlights tour.

-To fully enjoy the work on show, please allow 2 hours for your visit.
+To fully enjoy the work on show, please allow at least 1.5 hours for your visit.

-Whilst you are visiting the area, why not enjoy some of the beautiful scenery in the area.
+Whilst you are visiting the area, why not enjoy some of the beautiful scenery .
 We are at the foot of Leith Hill, where you can enjoy picturesque views from the South Downs to Central London, and even climb the tower to experience the highest point in the South East.